 - Your ante-natal checks may include specific post dates or past maturity assessments when you are 41 weeks pregnant.
 It may be that you are sent for a couple of CTG’s (Cardiotocographs) this week as well as an ultrasound.
 The amount of amniotic fluid surrounding your baby may be measured as well as the size of the baby and location of the placenta.
 The placenta does not work as efficiently in overdue pregnancies and it is important that its function is being monitored.

-- You may be asked to keep a record of your baby’s movements and activities this week.
+- You may be asked to keep a record of your baby’s movements and activities this week and start a kick chart.
 If there is a significant change or decrease in its movements you will need to present at the maternity hospital.

 - You could feel pressure on your cervix this week, a sensation which is difficult to describe.
 Similar to the pain felt when having a pap smear, it may come and go depending on how much pressure the baby’s head is applying.
 Your cervix will be ripening now, which means it is thinning out ready to start dilating.
 During active labour, your cervix will need to dilate to 10 centimetres to allow the baby’s head and body to exit your uterus.